 Pyrite minerals can be formed in a variety of conditions.
 For instance, it can be created by magmatic (molten rock) segregation or by hydrothermal solutions.

-Real pyrite can be found as an accessory mineral in igneous rocks, in vein deposits in association with quartz and other sulfide minerals like hematite, chalcopyrite, sphalerite, and in sedimentary rocks, such as shale, coal, and limestone.
+Real pyrite can be found as an accessory mineral in igneous rocks, in vein deposits in association with quartz and other sulfide minerals like hematite, chalcopyrite, and sphalerite, and in sedimentary rocks, such as shale, coal, and limestone.

-How Does Raw Pyrite Look Like?
+What Does Raw Pyrite Look Like?